dotryde/woocommerce-picklist/README.txt

 = What about my customer data? =

 Don't worry.
 The data transfer itself just takes place between the WooCommerce / WordPress API and your iOS device.
 No cloud.
+No Software as a Service.
 No third party servers.

 = My shop is no using HTTPS! =

 Sorry bro, but we strongly enforce HTTPS.
 So go and get a free Let's Encrypt SSL/TLS certificates and you can use PickList for WooCommerce.

 == Screenshots ==
-1. Plugin in action at post editor section.
+1. Orders with added fulfillment status
+2. PickList settings

 == Changelog ==
 = 1.1 =